Aftercare

 Initial Healing - 3-4 days

-• Otherwise, keep the tattoo clean and dry, wear clothing that allows the air to get to it (i.e. no tights/skinny jeans on leg tattoos).
+• Otherwise, keep the tattoo clean and dry, wear breathable clothing that allows the air to get to it and protects from the sun.

 • Do not apply aftercare cream (or any other moisturiser), to the tattoo while it still feels 'wet' during the initial healing.